 13) Create An Isolated Room

-14) Using Motion-Detecting Sprinklers
+14) Using motion-detecting Sprinklers

-It’s obvious that if we list the things cats hate, water will be at the top.
-While there are many reasons why they hate it, one of them is they have a permeable fur that is sensitive to water.
+It’s evident that if we list the things cats hate, water will be at the top.
+While there are many reasons why they hate it, one of them is they have permeable fur that is sensitive to water.

-Personally, I would recommend detection sprinklers like the Contech Scarecrow Motion-Activated Animal Deterrent, Orbit Yard Enforcer or the Hoont Jet Blaster, as I use those brands because of their highly positive reviews and they are the leaders in the industry.
+Personally, I would recommend detection sprinklers like the Contech Scarecrow Motion-Activated Animal Deterrent, Orbit Yard Enforcer, or the Hoont Jet Blaster, as I use those brands because of their highly positive reviews, and they are the leaders in the industry.

 15) Installing ultrasonic repellers in the garden

 As used within the phrase “ultrasonic cat scarer,” the word ultrasonic” simply means that the sound emitted is above the human hearing range but well within cats.
 Humans can generally hear sound waves up to 20 kHz.
 All sounds above 20 kHz are said to be “ultrasonic.”

 How, Why, and Where to use ultrasonic cat repellents?

 Cats are very territorial creatures – problems usually occur when your garden happens to be within the cat’s territory.